gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x00-python-hello_world/README.md

-python have a package manager: '$ pip install / install --upgrade / uninstall pckg' print removes the quotes to format a string it can be done with: modulo "  'hello %s' %name  ", str.format "  'test{}'.format(name)  " and f-string: "" f'test{name}'  ""
+python have a package manager: '$ pip install / install --upgrade / uninstall pckg' print removes the quotes to format a string it can be done with: modulo "  'hello %s' %name  ", str.format "  'test{}'.format(name)  " and f-string: "" f'test{name}'  "" unspoken rule: always check the type of the variable even if assumed it's the correct type